kuberhealthy/kuberhealthy/cmd/cronjob-checker/README.md

 ## CronJob Event Checker

-The cronjob-checker reaches out to a specified cronjob in a given namespace and lists events.
+The cronjob-checker reaches out to a specified namespace and retrieves events from cronjobs.
 It then ranges over the events for a specified reason.
-If there is an event with the specified reason in the given cronjob it will alert kuberhealthy.
+If there is an event with the specified reason it will alert kuberhealthy.

-You can specify the cronjob to check with the `CRONJOB` environment variable in the `.yaml` file.

 You can specify the namespace to check with the `NAMESPACE` environment variable in the `.yaml` file.